parser - operations on modX peptide sequences¶

 Minimum peptide length.
 Defaults to

-, the cleavage rule is always interpreted as a regex.
-Otherwise, a matching value is looked up inexpasy_rules
+True, the cleavage rule is always interpreted as a regex.
+Otherwise, a matching value is looked up inexpasy_rulesandpsims_rules.

 - Returns: